not2cleverdotme/twitter_trend_bot/README.md

   - BleepingComputer
   - Dark Reading
   - CyberScoop
+  - The Hacker News
+  - Rapid7 Blog
+  - TechCrunch
+  - HackRead
+  - Krebs on Security
+  - Threatpost

 - 🎲 Random Selection:
   - Randomly selects articles from the past 12 hours
   - Ensures variety in sources and content
   - Falls back to most recent if no articles in the 12-hour window

+- 🚫 Duplicate Prevention:
+  - Tracks posted articles and ensures the same article is never posted more than once

 - 🤖 Smart Summarization:
   - Uses OpenAI GPT-3.5 to create concise, informative summaries